Camping and caravan sites

-- Restricting when caravans can be on the site for human habitation or restricting the number of caravans that can be on the site at any one time
+Limiting the number of caravans that can be on site at once.

-- Controlling the types of caravans on the site
+Regulating the types of caravans on the site.

-- To ensure the steps taken enhance the land, including planting/replanting bushes and trees
+To ensure the steps taken to enhance the land, including planting/replanting bushes and trees.

 Fees are payable for certain residential sites classed as relevant protected sites under the Mobile Homes Act 2013.

 - the annual site inspection (fee charged per pitch)

 - amendment of licence conditions

 The fees apply to sites that are only residential and for mixed holiday and residential use.
 However, the annual charge per pitch applies only to the residential units.